net-lisias-ksp/AirPark/README.md

 	- You credit the author and republish the copyright notices on your works where the code is used.
 	- You relicense (and fully comply) your works using GPL 2.0 (or later)
 	- You don't mix your work with GPL incompatible works.

+See [NOTICE](./NOTICE) for further copyright and trademarks notices.

 ## UPSTREAM